kannankvs/md2/Command-Reference.md

 **show processes memory**

-This command displays the current memory usage by processes
+This command displays the current memory usage by processes.
+This command uses linux's "top -bn 1 -o %MEM" command to display the output.

   - Usage:

     show processes memory

+	Note that pipe option can be used using " | head -n" to display only the "n" number of lines.

   - Example:
   ```